Loyalty in fuel retail: What makes a fuel rewards program successful?

 These are significant numbers, with shop turnover increasing by at least 4% each year.
 I believe that even more B2C customers will visit fuel stations for non-fuel purchases in the coming years.
 It is a significant change in customer behavior and creates a clear distinction between the B2B and B2C clientele.

-Moreover, some B2C customers are also quality-conscious and are willing to pay more for better fuel.
+Moreover, some B2C customers are also quality-conscious and are willing to pay more for premium gas.
 Both groups are clear targets for a fuel loyalty program but for slightly different reasons.

 Photo by Stephan Mahlke